prosopo/captcha/README.md

 You can retrieve it server side with POST parameter `procaptcha-response`.

 Here's a full example where Procaptcha is being used to protect a signup form from automated abuse.
-When the form is submitted, the `procaptcha-response` token will be included with the email and password POST data after the captcha is solved.
+When the form is submitted, the `procaptcha-response`  JSON data will be included with the email and password POST data after the captcha is solved.

 ```html